Aembit/terraform-provider-aembit/docs/resources/client_workload.md

 ### Optional

 - `description` (String) Description for the Client Workload.
+- `enforce_sso` (Boolean) Whether SSO authentication is enforced for MCP authorization.
+This is only applicable when the client workload identities use `oauthRedirectUri`, which must be the only identity type in the set.
 - `is_active` (Boolean) Active status of the Client Workload.
+- `sso_identity_providers` (Set of String) Set of SSO Identity Provider IDs used for MCP authorization.
+This is only applicable when 'enable_sso' is true.
 - `standalone_certificate_authority` (String) Standalone Certificate Authority ID configured for this Client Workload.
 - `tags` (Map of String) Tags are key-value pairs.
 - `tags_all` (Map of String) A map of all tags that are associated with the resource, including both user-defined tags and any provider-level default tags that are automatically applied.
 Changes to provider default tags will be reflected in this attribute after the next apply or refresh.